-Required courses are:
+Required courses (or their equivalents) are:

-ECON 545 Microeconomics 1 1 ECON 558 Econometrics ^{1,2} 1
+ECON 545 Microeconomics 1 1 ECON 558 Econometrics 1,2 1

 1 These courses are offered in the Graduate School of Arts and Sciences.

 In addition, students take two field courses in a concentration area in which they plan to develop expertise.
 Sets of courses across topics can be selected to meet research interests.
 Concentration areas and courses (other courses may be substituted in consultation with the student's adviser) are: